There’s never been more pressure on Directors of Operations to achieve operational excellence.

 The challenges of achieving operational excellence

 Knowing what to aim for and where to start is helpful – but it’s only part of the puzzle.
-Unfortunately, achieving operational excellence is often easier said than done, and there are some common obstacles that Directors of Operations find themselves facing.
+Unfortunately, achieving Operational Excellence is often easier said than done, and there are some common obstacles that Directors of Operations find themselves facing.

 A lot of this will sound familiar for Directors of Operations, who already struggle with poor morale, siloed processes, manual work, and ambitious targets on a day-to-day basis.
+In particular, there are three big blockers to look out for and avoid:

 A roadmap for operational excellence